 Considering the relative dearth of information on flight loads, award space, fare codes, etc. outside of paid services like this, it’s quite astounding just how far-reaching ExpertFlyer’s capabilities really are.

-Instead, if you find yourself put off by the upfront cost, I recommend splitting the US$100 annual subscription with other people.
+Instead, if you find yourself put off by the upfront cost, I recommend splitting the US$99.99 annual subscription with other people.
 Paying US$100 a year for ExpertFlyer is already hugely worthwhile; paying US$20, for example, would be an absolute steal.

-Say you’re planning an Aeroplan Mini-RTW trip for two people, from Vancouver to somewhere in Asia, and you’d really like to fly with either ANA or EVA Air on the trans-Pacific segment in business class.
+Say you’re planning an Aeroplan Mini-RTW trip for two people, from Vancouver to somewhere in Asia, and you’d really like to fly with either ANA or EVA Air on the transpacific segment in business class.

 EVA Air’s terrific business class product is your first choice, and you know they operate a flight between Vancouver and Taipei, so you go ahead and input the search parameters as follows.

 That’s why it comes in handiest when you already have a route in mind and would like to search for award space on that particular route.
-To find out which airlines operate which routes, use tools like the Star Alliance Route Map or FlightConnections.com.
+In order to find out which airlines operate which routes, use tools like FlightConnections.com – which we’ll also cover in a future article.

 As you can see in the screenshot above, using the “+/- 3 days” parameter effectively lets you search for an entire week at a time – a huge time saver compared to clicking through individual days on other search engines.

 Depending on the airline, you might also be asked to specify how many seats you’re looking for, and then ExpertFlyer will come back with either a “Yes” or a “No”.
 As you can see, this is the case with EVA Air.
 For other airlines, you won’t have to specify this – ExpertFlyer will simply return the number of seats available.

 For certain airlines, ExpertFlyer will also search for space on any other routes operated by the airline that can get you to your destination.
 As you can see, for our EVA Air search, ExpertFlyer has searched for YVR–TPE, but also NRT–TPE, SEA–TPE, SFO–TPE, etc.

-…but before you do, note that these additional results are accompanied with connecting flights on airlines other than the one you searched for (EVA Air), and that doesn’t necessarily mean that there’s award space on these connecting flights – you'll notice there’s neither a “Yes” nor a “No” in those rows!
+…but before you do, note that these additional results are accompanied with connecting flights on airlines other than the one you searched for (EVA Air), and that doesn’t necessarily mean that there’s award space on these connecting flights.
+You’ll notice there’s neither a “Yes” nor a “No” in those rows!

 The direct flight on EVA Air didn’t quite work out, so let’s check ANA, which has a direct flight to Tokyo Haneda.
 If there’s space on that one, then we’re golden.
 We’ll set up the search…